naomiuziel/naomiuziel/README.md

 # Hi, my name's Naomi!

-I'm a junior software engineer with a passion for creating intuitive and user-friendly web applications using Laravel and ReactJS.
+I'm a software engineer with a passion for creating intuitive and user-friendly web applications using Laravel and ReactJS.
 I enjoy collaborating with others and am always looking to learn new technologies and methodologies.

 [Find me on LinkedIn](https://www.linkedin.com/in/naomi-uziel-06626396/)